thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Recommendations/fire-tv-recommendations-overview.md

 You will need to create the logic that determines which recommendations are shown to which users.

-Avoid sending too many recommendations, because this may make the user feel annoyed.
-Also, try to make your recommended content free to watch.
-Free content is usually welcomed by users.
-After the user enters your app, you can then pitch more paid content.
+Make sure the content you recommend is appropriate for the audience.
 See [Best Practices for Recommendations][fire-tv-recommendations-best-practices] for more details.

 ## Send Recommendations